carpentries-incubator/python-packaging-publishing/_episodes/03-packaging-installing.md

 ~~~
 {: .language-python}

-The init file is the map that tells python what our package looks like.
+The init file is the map that tells Python what our package looks like.
 It is
 also what tells Python a directory is a module.
 An empty init file marks a
 directory as a module.
 By adding import code, we can make our package easier to use.